 Administration includes functions such as accounting, clerical functions, overall operational management, and budgeting.
 HUD institutes maximum percentage caps for administrative expenses by type of funding that range from 3% on HOPWA monies to 20% for CDBG monies.
 For both years presented ACDA administrative costs were within the HUD requirements.
-Administration costs in 2020 were lower than 2019 primarily due to timing differences of when certain administrative related payments were incurred and paid.
+Administration costs in 2021 were higher than 2020 due to higher staffing levels in 2021.